 - Ride a gondola up to mountainous heights: Loon Mountain is a shared mountain between Lincoln and a town called Livermore, and it’s home to Loon Mountain Ski Resort.
 During the off-season for skiing, you can take a gondola skyride up the mountain for the ultimate leaf peeping experience.
 Once you’re up there, you can grab a hot cup of coffee or chilled cider at the Summit Cafe, or book a mountaintop yoga class in advance to take your practice to new heights (pun intended).
 You can also check out hiking, biking, zip-lining, and other outdoor activities while visiting Loon Mountain Ski Resort, too.

 - Hike to the waterfalls: No prior hiking experience is needed to get to the breathtaking Georgiana Falls.
 This hike is around 1-mile long, and it will give you a glimpse at multiple cascades as well as the 30-foot waterfall named Georgiana Falls, also known as Lower.
 If you are looking for more of a challenge, you can keep walking beyond the Georgiana Falls toward Harvard Falls aka the Upper, one of the largest waterfalls in the White Mountains.

 - Drive on the Kancamagus Scenic Highway: Recognized as a National Scenic byway, this 34.5-mile scenic highway goes from Lincoln to North Conway (or vice versa) and hands down has some of the best foliage views you will see across New Hampshire.
-To accompany you on the Kanc (as the locals call it), book a scenic self-driving audio tour for just $8 that will have you learning the entire ride.
+To accompany you on the Kanc (as the locals call it), book a scenic self-driving audio tour that will have you learning the entire ride.